-3.2 ACCEPTABILITY TEST TO BE APPLIED TO ALL PLANTING AGREEMENTS
+3.2 ACCEPTABILITY TEST TO BE APPLIED TO ALL PLANNING AGREEMENTS

-The 2021 Practice Note sets out best practice guidelines and safeguards it are us of Practice
+The 2005 Practice Note and the 2020 Draft Practice Note sets out best practice guidelines and safeguards in the use of Planning Agreements.

-Agreements.
 These include determining the Planning Agreement's acceptability and reasonableness.

-Planning Agreements and letters of offer will be tested for acceptability against the following tests (which incorporates the acceptability tests in the 2021 Practice Note) and answer "Yes" to each question.
+Planning Agreements and letters of offer will be tested for acceptability against the following tests (which incorporates the acceptability tests in the 2005 Practice Note and 2020 Draft Practice Note) and answer "Yes" to each question.